 Free Document Shredding for Somerset County Residents

-Subsequent events will be hosted by the county and participating municipalities as follows: June 15 in Bridgewater, at the Somerset County Public Works North County Facility, 411 Chimney Rock Road; July 13 in Somerset at the Franklin Township Sewerage Authority, 70 Commerce Dr.; July 27 in Bedminster at the Public Works Building, 75 Miller Lane; Aug.
-10 in Bridgewater at the Municipal Building, 100 Commons Way; Aug.
-31 in Hillsborough at the Somerset County Public Works South County Facility, 410 Roycefield Road; Sept.
-28 in Branchburg at the Municipal Building 1077 U.S. Highway 202 North; Oct.
-5 in Skillman at the Montgomery Township High School, 1016 Route 601; and Nov.
-9 in Green Brook at the Green Brook Middle School,132 Jefferson Ave.
+Subsequent events will be hosted by the county and participating municipalities on the following dates: Aug.
+31, in Hillsborough at the Somerset County Public Works South County Facility, 410 Roycefield Road; Sept.
+28, in Branchburg at the Municipal Building, 1077 U.S. Highway 202 North; Oct.
+5, in Skillman at the Montgomery Township High School, 1016 Route 601; and Nov.
+9, in Green Brook at the Green Brook Middle School, 132 Jefferson Ave.

-Residents from all 21 Somerset County municipalities are invited to have personal documents shredded at as many free, on-site mobile paper-shredding events as they wish to attend.
-Residents do not have to reside in the town hosting an event to participate.
+Residents from all 21 Somerset County municipalities are invited to attend as many free on-site mobile paper-shredding events, as they wish to attend.
+Residents do not have to reside in the towns that are holding the events to participate.

 Trained, licensed and bonded document-destruction specialists will commercially shred documents safely, privately and properly.
 Staples and paperclips do not have to be removed.
 Residents may bring up to six boxes, containers or bags of documents per visit and will be asked to take back their receptacles.
 Residents may stay and watch as their documents are shredded.

 Junk mail, magazines and newspapers will not be accepted.
 This shredding opportunity is not open to businesses.

-For more information about locations of the municipal shredding events, contact the towns directly.
-A listing of towns in Somerset County can be found on the county's website at http://bit.ly/SCTowns.
+For more information about the locations of municipal shredding events, contact the towns directly.
+A listing of towns in Somerset County can be found at http://bit.ly/SCTowns.
 Schedules of shredding events are available at www.co.somerset.nj.us/shredding.

 For more information about the “Operation Secure Shred” program, contact the Somerset County Public Works Department at 908-203-6018 or firstname.lastname@example.org.